 Clach neart Glenlivet

 130kg/286lb stone.
 This article is pieced together from emails and personal memories.
 The first known lifts in modern times were by James Grahame and Martin Jancsics in 2013.
-The stone is located deep within a private farm and the journey to the stone was a long one by Land Rover with the assistance of the owner(s).
+This stone MUST BE RETURNED to the plinth to prevent fire damge from burning heather

 Glen Quoish (Stone Lifting Site)